Second Medvedev cabinet: Structure and composition

 On 15 May, Dmitry Medvedev presented to President Vladimir Putin a draft structure of the Cabinet.
 Thus Ministry of Education and Science was divided into the Ministry of Education and the Ministry of Science and Higher Education.The Ministry of Communications and Mass Media was renamed to the Ministry of Digital Development, Communications and Mass Media.
 In addition it was established that the Prime Minister would have ten deputies.
 On the same day Putin signed a decree "On the Structure of Federal Executive Bodies".

 On 18 May 2018, Dmitry Medvedev presented the composition of the Cabinet, and on the same day Putin approved the composition.

 In general almost a third of the composition of the government was changed.
-Their posts retained 13 members.
+13 members retained their posts.
 Four people who were in the previous Cabinet remained in the government and took new positions.
 Two were past members of the government and returned to the government after a break.
 The remaining 12 members of the government were new to their positions.